 How to Use the MTG Eagle™ Board

-If you are newly injured or cannot self-catheterize due to limited hand dexterity, the MTG Eagle™ Board may be a great place to start in order to gain back some of your independence and health!
-The Eagle™ Board Kit from MTG includes the board, a penile sizing guide, additional foam pads, an Allen wrench, and a carry bag for your convenience.
+If you are newly injured or cannot self-catheterize due to limited hand dexterity, the MTG Eagle™ Board may be a great place to regain some of your independence.

-For more information about how to cath, 180 Medical’s catheter specialists are ready to help you find the right catheter for your needs and can walk you through the catheterization process, step by step.
+180 Medical’s catheter specialists are ready to help you find the right catheter for your needs.
+Their staff can walk you through the catheterization process, step by step.
 They also provide handy cathing instructions online for men, women, and children, and they can put an instructional DVD and full-color booklet in your order as well.

 All pictures of the MTG Eagle™ Board have been provided courtesy of MTG.
-You can find more information about this product at their website.
+You can find more information about this product on their website.